 When considering cosmetics on a tight budget, make sure you prioritize the foundation.
 It’s the component that has greater contact with your skin so consider it a quality investment.

 People with combination skin should avoid putting skin care products or acne creams on healthy parts of the skin that haven’t broken out.
-These products can irritate your otherwise healthy skin.
+These products can irritate your otherwise healthy skin, so it's better to do a patch test before using them.
 So if it ain’t broke - don’t try to fix it.

 Washing your face too much can cause it to dry, which can also cause acne by making your skin overproduce oil.
 But if you already have acne, it will almost surely make them worse.
 So, be careful about overdoing things.